Island-Hopping Lifestyle Options Near Athens – Part II

 Sirocco.
-On the geothermal spring beach location of Paleochori, this simple taverna is serving volcanic food such as lamb and veggies slow-cooked in volcanic sand pits in a process you are encouraged to watch.
+On the geothermal spring beach location of Paleochori, this newly renovated and organized beachfront restaurant (with sunbeds, spa services, and even shisha) is serving volcanic food such as lamb and veggies slow-cooked in volcanic sand pits in a process you are encouraged to watch.

 Nostos Seafood Experience.
-On the Port of Adamas, this idyllic sea-front seafood restaurant — first opened in summer 2020 and ready to welcome you again in 2021 — serves Greek classics with a modern twist and other Mediterranean-cuisine references.
+On the Port of Adamas, this idyllic sea-front seafood restaurant — first opened in the summer of 2020 — serves Greek classics with a modern twist and other Mediterranean-cuisine references.
 The word nostos, according to Homer’s Odyssey, means returning home from a long journey.
 It has also its origins in the words nostimos (which means yummy) and nostalgia.
 The founders aspire to offer this nostalgic element by promoting pure local flavors combined with Greek wines.

 Medusa.
 In the small sunset-view fishing village Mandrakia, this waterfront mostly-sea food taverna serves ‘Sxizakia’ bread slices with tomato paste on top, spectacular sundried grilled octopus, local cheese, and fresh fish meze with strong ‘Raki’ liquor shots.